RandomGamingDev/EzGL/README.md

 # EzGL

 ### A powerful graphics library designed to abstract away writing graphics code at 0 cost.
-Spend time building beautiful, lightway, easy to use, powerful graphics, not fighting the graphics API.
+Spend time building beautiful, lightway, easy to use, powerful graphics, not fighting the graphics API. (remember to clone this project with --recursive)

 There currently isn't any direct documentation since the header files + OpenGL documentation should be enough since EzGL is designed to be very very similar to them except C++ and with an extra layer so that different APIs can be used too.